 Basic command Command options Remote options

-start service [to hosf] [on host
+start service [to host] [on host

 [from host] on host:portnumber

 [for datasource] on login/password@host

 [for datasource-datadest] on login/password@host:portnumber]

 [queue queuename]

 Component Description

 service The SharePlex process you want to start.
 Valid values are:

 Capture

 • Read

-Export
+• Export

-• Import
+Import

-Post
+• Post

 Example:

 sp_ctrl (sysA) > start export

-Component Description

-to host This option starts Export to a designated target system only.

-• to is a required part of the syntax.

-• host is the name of the target system.

-Example:

-sp_ctrl (sysA) > start export to sysB In this example, Export is started from sysA to sysB.

-Energy to a st

-from host This option starts Import from a designated source system only.

-from is a required part of the syntax.

-host is the name of the source system.

-Example:

-sp_ctrl (sysD) > start import from sysA

-In this example, Import is started on sysD from sysA.

-for datasource This option starts Capture or Read for a designated datasource.

-• for is a required part of the syntax.

-datasource is expressed as o.SID where SID is an ORACLE

-SID.

-Example:

-sp_ctrl (sysA) > start read for o.oraA

-In this example, Read is started on sysA for instance oraA.

-for datasource-datadest This option starts Post for a designated source SID-target SID data stream only.

-• for is a required part of the syntax.

-datasource is expressed as o.SID where SID is an ORACLE SID.

-datadest is expressed as o.SID or r.database, where SID is an ORACLE_SID or database is the name of an Open Target database.

-Example:

-sp_ctrl (sysC) > start post for o.oraA-r.mssA

-In this example, Post is started on sysC for instance oraA replicating to SQL Server database mssA.

-queue queuename This option starts the Export, Import or Post process associated with a designated named queue.

-• queue is a required part of the syntax.
+Component Description to host This option starts Export to a designated target system only. • to is a required part of the syntax. host is the name of the target system.
+Example: sp ctrl(sysA) > start export to sysB In this example, Export is started from sysA to sysB. from host This option starts Import from a designated source system only. from is a required part of the syntax. host is the name of the source system.
+Example: sp_ctrl (sysD) > start import from sysA In this example, Import is started on sysD from sysA. for datasource This option starts Capture or Read for a designated datasource. for is a required part of the syntax. datasource is expressed as o.SID where SID is an ORACLE SID.
+Example: sp_ctrl (sysA) > start read for o.oraA In this example, Read is started on sysA for instance oraA. for datasource-datadest This option starts Post for a designated source SID-target SID data stream only. for is a required part of the syntax. datasource is expressed as o.SID where SID is an ORACLE SID. datadest is expressed as o.SID or r.database, where SID is an ORACLE_SID or database is the name of an Open Target database.
+Example: sp_ctrl (sysC) > start post for o.oraA-r.mssA In this example, Post is started on sysC for instance oraA replicating to SQL Server database mssA. queue queuename This option starts the Export, Import or Post process associated with a designated named queue. • queue is a required part of the syntax. • queuename is the named of the queue as written in the configuration